rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/definition-extraction.md

 2. To view a term's definition, perform one of the following:

-- Select a term in the text to trigger the sidebar.
+- Select a term in the text to trigger the sidebar; or
 - Navigate through the sidebar to select a term from a list of "cards" with defined terms; you can also use the search bar to find a specific term.